-The identification required for organization identification and authentication, and the authentication and verification procedures which need to be performed at the counter are determined based on the assurance level and relevant regulations as shown in the Table below:
+The certification document required for organization identification and authentication, and the authentication and verification procedures whether need to be performed at the counter are determined based on various assurance levels as shown in the following Table.

-Assurance Level Procedure for Authentication of Organization Identity (1) No written document checking.
-Level 1 (2) Applicant only needs to have e-mail address to apply for certificate.
-(3) In-person application at counter is not required.
-(1) Written identification checking is not required.
-Level 2 (2) Applicant submits organization information such as organization identity ID number (i.e. withholding tax ID number) and organization name.
-PublicCA has the right to cross check the information against government supplied databases or registered information in a trusted third party's database to verify the applicant's identity.
-(3) In-person application at counter is not required.
+Assurance Level Procedures for Authentication of Organization Identity (1) No identity verification required.
+Level 1 (2) The applicant is required to demonstrate control of their email address or domain name to which the certificate relates.
+(3) In-person identity proofing at counter is not required.
+Level 2 (1) No identity verification required.
+(2) The applicant is required to provide organization information such as organization ID number (i.e. withholding tax ID number) and organization name.
+PublicCA has the right to cross-check the information against government supplied databases or registered information in a trusted third party's database to verify the applicant's identity.
+(3) In-person identity proofing at counter is not required.
+Level 3 PublicCA allows the following methods for authentication of organization identity: (1) In-person identity proofing at counter, which can be one of the following means: a.
+A certification document or official document issued by government agency in the jurisdiction of the applicant; b.
+Public information obtained from a qualified government information source (QGIS) such as the